mikeedudee/MS5611-Mike-Refactored/README.md

 Some numbers from the datasheet, page 3, MAX column rounded up. (see #23) (actual read time differs - see performance sketch)

+There are 5 oversampling settings, each corresponding to a different number of milliseconds.
+The higher the oversampling, the more accurate the reading will be; however, the longer it will take.
+So it must take into account to suit your mission profile/needs.

 |        definition       | value | oversampling ratio | resolution (mbar) | Resolution | notes  |
 |:-----------------------:|:-----:|:------------------:|:-----------------:|:----------:|:-------:
 | ULTRA_HIGH_RES          |  10   |        4096        |        0.012      |  HIGHEST   |